Stefa1994/3D-CLoST/README.md

   - Download data from [OneDrive](https://1drv.ms/f/s!Akh6N7xv3uVmhOhCtwaiDRy5oDVIug) or [BaiduYun](http://pan.baidu.com/s/1mhIPrRE)
   - Put the h5 file of New York in "raw data" folder (*3D-CLoST/data/raw/NY*)
   - Put the four h5 files of Beijing in "raw data" folder (*3D-CLoST/data/raw/BJ*)
+  - Enter in the folder *3D-CLoST/Notebook*
-  - Open the Data extraction file (*3D-CLoST/Notebook*) with jupyter notebook to build the dataset
+    - Open the Data extraction file to build the dataset
-  - Open the Create Volumes file (*3D-CLoST/Notebook*) with jupyter notebook to create the volumes and the masks
+    - Open the Create Volumes file to create the volumes and the masks
-  - Run the jupyter Model - BJ file (*3D-CLoST/Notebook*) to make predictions on the Beijing dataset
+    - Run the jupyter Model - BJ file to make predictions on the Beijing dataset
-  - Run the jupyter Model - NY file (*3D-CLoST/Notebook*) to make predictions on the New York dataset
+    - Run the jupyter Model - NY file to make predictions on the New York dataset

 ## License